NightfallGT/Instagram-Auto-Acceptor/README.md

 ## Installation
 ### Get Python
-If you dont have python installed, downlaod python and make sure you click on the 'ADD TO PATH' option during the installation.
+If you dont have python installed, download python and make sure you click on the 'ADD TO PATH' option during the installation.